Two-factor theory of emotion

-The two-factor theory of emotion states that emotion is based on two factors: physiological arousal and cognitive label.
-The theory was created by researchers Stanley Schachter and Jerome E. Singer.
-According to the theory, when an emotion is felt, a physiological arousal occurs and the person uses the immediate environment to search for emotional cues to label the physiological arousal.
-This can sometimes cause misinterpretations of emotions based on the body's physiological state.
-When the brain does not know why it feels an emotion it relies on external stimulation for cues on how to label the emotion.
+The two-factor theory of emotion posits when an emotion is felt, a physiological arousal occurs and the person uses the immediate environment to search for emotional cues to label the physiological arousal.
+According to the theory, emotions may be misinterpreted based on the body's physiological state.

+The theory was put forth by researchers Stanley Schachter and Jerome E. Singer in a 1962 article.